quixio/template-prometheus-monitoring/README.md

 ![img](images/proxy_edit.png)

-> NOTE: do not remove public access, otherwise applications external to the project will
+> NOTE: do not remove public access, otherwise the link will not exist, which means
-> not be able to communicate with the proxy!
+> applications external to the project will not be able to communicate with the proxy.

 #### HTTP Endpoint Authentication